Dynamical alternating groups, stability, property Gamma, and inner amenability: Entropy and continuous orbit equivalence

 and so

 By maximality, $V$ is $2r$-spanning for $F$.
-Consider now the graph on $V$ whose edges are those pairs of points which can be joined, within $F$, by a path of length at most $4r+1$.
-This graph is connected because $F$ is connected, and so it contains a spanning tree $(V,E)$.
-For each pair in $E$ choose a path of length at most $4r+1$ from $s$ to $t$ and write $E'$ for the collection of all pairs that appear as an edge in one of these paths.
-As the graph $(V,E)$ is connected, it contains a spanning tree $(V,E' )$, and we have
+Consider now the graph on $V$ whose edges are those pairs of points which can be joined, within $S^r F$, by an $S$-path of length at most $4r+1$.
+This graph is connected because $F$ is connected (given any two vertices in $V$, join them by an $S$-path in $F$ and then lengthen this path within $S^r F$ by inserting at each of its non-endpoint vertices $w$ a loop consisting of a path of length at most $r$ joining $w$ to a vertex in $V$, followed by the reversal of this path).
+We can thus find a spanning tree $(V,E)$ within the graph.
+For each pair $(s,t)$ in $E$ choose an $S$-path in $S^r V$ of length at most $4r+1$ from $s$ to $t$ and write $E'$ for the collection of all pairs that appear as an edge in one of these paths.
+The graph consisting of all of the vertices in $E'$ and with $E'$ as its edge set is connected and hence contains a spanning tree, and if $W$ denotes the vertex set of this spanning tree then

-We may thus take $b = 10c$. \end{proof}
+We may thus take $b = 10/c$. \end{proof}